OnionUI/Onion/website/docs/01-features/index.md

 ## <sup><img src={require('./assets/blue-light-filter.webp').default} style={{width: 54}} /></sup>Blue light filter

-:::note <a href="apps/blue-light-filter">Blue light filter</a>
+:::note <a href="apps/blue-light-filter">Blue Light Filter</a>
-Thanks to `Blue light filter` feature from Tweaks app take care to your eyes !
+Thanks to **Blue Light Filter** feature from Tweaks app take care to your eyes!
-It allows you to change the colortemp of the screen to have more eye confort in low-light environments.
+It allows you to change the color temperature of the screen to have more eye comfort in low-light environments.
 :::

 ## <sup><img src={require('./assets/screen-recorder.webp').default} style={{width: 54}} /></sup>Screen Recorder

 :::note <a href="apps/screen-recorder">Screen Recorder</a>
-Screen Recorder adds screen record ability for demoing apps/content/features/bugs.
+**Screen Recorder** adds screen record ability for demoing apps/content/features/bugs.
 :::